-When the winds of winter begin to flow through the continent, the sun-seekers from Northern Europe, Midwest US, Canada and Northeast start to ready their plans for the coming spine chilling cold weather.
-Just like our neighbouring flying species, these people sort of migrate to a state or country of their choice to bask in the sun and enjoy the warm weather.
+When the winds of winter begin to flow through the continent, the sun-seekers from Northern Europe, Midwest US, Canada, and Northeast start to ready their plans for the coming spine chilling cold weather.
+Just like our neighboring flying species, these people sort of migrate to a state or country of their choice to bask in the sun and enjoy the warm weather.
 This migration lasts weeks or for some people even months, according to their suitable schedule.
-With great affection, these people are simply given the title “Snowbirds” and widely defined as the people who love it warm.
+With great affection, these people are simply given the title "Snowbirds" and widely defined as the people who love it warm But what should you do with your pet?
+Most snowbirds do not want to leave there pet behine..

 This phenomenon is mostly seen among business owners and retired personnel, who have enough in their pockets to be away for a couple of months.
 Snowbirds typically have a second home.
 Though it costs a fortune to get a vacation home, it seems far better to chill in the warm weather than staying at their actual home.
 Also, there are many snowbirds nowadays who love to roam around in their own RV, Camper or Motorhome and move from one place to another throughout the cold season.